Less is More: Revisiting the Gaussian Mechanism for Differential Privacy

-In this case study, we consider differentially private PCA using the Swarm Behaviour dataset \cite{swarm} as an example.
+In this case study, we explore differentially private principal component analysis (PCA) using the Swarm Behaviour dataset \cite{swarm}.
 It contains 24016 records of flocking behaviour (i.e., the way that groups of birds, insects, fish or other animals, move close to each other).
 Each record has 2400 features characterizing a flocking observation, e.g., radius of separation of groups of insects, moving direction, moving velocity, etc. Each data record is assigned a binary label, and ``1" represents ``flocking behavior" and ``0" represents ``not flocking".
 The values of all features are normalized between $-1$ and $1$.
 Similar to~\cite{Chanyaswad2018}, we consider the query $f(\bm{x})$ as the covariance matrix of this dataset, i.e., $f(\bm{x}) = {D^TD}/{24016}\in\R^{2400\times 2400}$, where $D\in\R^{24016\times 2400}$ denotes the considered Swarm Behaviour data.\footnote{Since covariance matrices are symmetric, the data consumer will perform post processing $\big(\mathcal{M}(f(\bm{x}))+\mathcal{M}(f(\bm{x}))^T\big)/2$ to obtain symmetric result.
-The privacy guarantee naturally holds due to the post-processing immunity \cite{dwork2014algorithmic}.} Then, the $l_2$ sensitivity of the query function is $s_2(f) = \sup_{D_1, D_2}\frac{||{D_1}(i)^T{D_1}(i)-{D_2}(i)^T{D_2}(i)||_F}{24016} = \frac{\sqrt{2\times 2400^2}}{24016}=\frac{2400\sqrt{2}}{24016}$ (cf. Appendix B of~\cite{Chanyaswad2018}), where $D_1$ and $D_2$ are two neighboring Swarm Behavior datasets, the first equality is obtained by assuming the only different sensor record is at the $i$th row of $D_1$ and $D_2$, i.e., ${D_1}(i)$ and ${D_2}(i)$, and the second equality is because a single observation can change all $2400^2$ entries of $D^TD$ by 2.
+The privacy guarantee naturally holds due to the post-processing immunity \cite{dwork2014algorithmic}.} Then, the $l_2$ sensitivity of the query function is $s_2(f) = \sup_{D_1, D_2}\frac{||{D_1}(i)^T{D_1}(i)-{D_2}(i)^T{D_2}(i)||_F}{24016} = \frac{\sqrt{2\times 2400^2}}{24016}=\frac{2400\sqrt{2}}{24016}$ (cf. Appendix B of~\cite{Chanyaswad2018}).